vasylenko/devdosvid.blog/content/posts/2022/resources-lifecycle-and-refactoring-capabilities-of-terraform-1-1-and-1-2/index.md

 ---
-title: "Lifecycle and Refactoring Capabilities of Terraform 1.1 and 1.2"
+title: "Resources Lifecycle and Refactoring Capabilities of Terraform 1.1 and 1.2"
 date: 2022-05-04T22:27:47+02:00
 description: New features that expand resources management options
 cover: